What occurs during the S phase of the cell cycle? | Channels for Pearson+

 1

-Understand the cell cycle: The cell cycle is divided into several phases, including G1, S, G2, and M phases.
+Understand the cell cycle: The cell cycle consists of several phases, including interphase (G1, S, and G2 phases) and mitotic phase (M phase).
 Each phase has specific functions and processes.

-Identify the S phase: The S phase, or synthesis phase, is a part of interphase, which is the period of the cell cycle between cell divisions.
+Focus on the S phase: The S phase, or synthesis phase, is part of interphase.
+It is crucial for preparing the cell for division.

-Focus on DNA replication: During the S phase, the primary event is the replication of DNA.
-This is when the cell duplicates its genetic material to ensure that each daughter cell receives an identical set of chromosomes.
+Identify the main event of the S phase: During the S phase, DNA replication occurs.
+This means the cell duplicates its DNA, ensuring that each daughter cell will receive an identical set of chromosomes.

-Recognize the importance of DNA replication: Accurate DNA replication is crucial for maintaining genetic stability and ensuring that each new cell has the correct genetic information.
+Differentiate from other phases: Cytokinesis, separation of sister chromatids, and cell growth/preparation for mitosis occur in other phases of the cell cycle.
+Cytokinesis is part of the M phase, separation of sister chromatids happens during mitosis, and cell growth/preparation occurs in G1 and G2 phases.

-Differentiate from other processes: Note that chromosome segregation occurs during mitosis, cell growth primarily happens in the G1 phase, and cytokinesis is the final step of cell division, following mitosis.
+Recognize the importance of DNA replication: DNA replication is essential for genetic continuity and is a key process in the S phase, allowing the cell to progress towards mitosis with a complete set of genetic information.

 Watch next